-Appraisals start with the inspection
+Appraisals begin with the property inspection

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-It is important to note that while this amount is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-It all comes down to this, an appraiser from Georgia Valuation Group will help you get the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Georgia Valuation Group will help you attain the most accurate property value, so you can make wise real estate decisions.

 Would you like to save money by not having to pay for Private Mortgage Insurance?
 We can help.
 Simply fill out the form below as completely as possible and we'll send you information on how to save PMI expenses, with no obligation to you.
 We guarantee your privacy.